npellegrin/pootle/docs/server/fabric_deployment.rst

 -------------------------------

-While it is not required, it is much easier to perform deployment operations without interactive prompts for login, sudo, or MySQL database passwords.
+While it is not required, it is much easier to perform deployment operations without interactive prompts for login, sudo, or PostgreSQL database passwords.

 You can eliminate the need for an SSH login password by adding your public SSH key(s) to the :file:`~/.ssh/authorized_hosts` file of the user on the remote